marekbrze/categorized-raycast-extensions/README.md

           https://www.raycast.com/mSarheed/plex) by mSarheed - View the media in your Plex Media Server

 [Pokédex](
-          https://www.raycast.com/anhthang/pokedex) by anhthang - The Pokédex is an invaluable tool to Trainers in the Pokémon world.
+          https://www.raycast.com/anhthang/pokedex) by anhthang - Explore the world of Pokémon with stunning visuals and detailed information in Raycast.

 [Portuguese Primeira Liga](
           https://www.raycast.com/danielsequeira/portuguese-primeira-liga) by danielsequeira - View the latest Portuguese Primeira Liga standings.